Eye Myth: Release

 Eye Myth was first released in 16mm format in 1972, but was not screened in its intended 35mm format until the Telluride Film Festival in 1981.
 The film was released on DVD and Blu-ray as part of the Criterion Collection's By Brakhage: An Anthology.

 Reception

-Critic Jeremy Heilman writes that "every viewer will find their own interpretation, whether it be one that’s profound, based entirely on the film’s aesthetics, or essentially meaningless."
-Jake Euker, writing from PopMatters, described Eye Myth as "a key work in which Brakhage's abstract, painted film technique comes to the fore."
+Critic Jeremy Heilman writes that "every viewer will find their own interpretation, whether it be one that's profound, based entirely on the film's aesthetics, or essentially meaningless."
+Jake Euker, writing for PopMatters, described Eye Myth as "a key work in which Brakhage's abstract, painted film technique comes to the fore."

 Preservation

 The Academy Film Archive preserved Eye Myth in 2012.